openssl/openssl/doc/designs/quic-design/quic-ackm.md

   - It may communicate with a RTT statistics tracker, causing it to update its state.

-In this document, “the user” refers to the system which makes use of the ACK manager.
+In this document, “the caller” refers to the system which makes use of the ACK manager.

 Utility Definitions